scikit-image/scikit-image/doc/source/skips/0-governance.rst

 scikit-image `GitHub organization <https://github.com/orgs/scikit-image/people>`_.
 Core developers are expected to review code contributions, can merge approved pull requests, can cast votes for and against merging a pull-request, and can be involved in deciding major changes to the API.
+Core developers are expected to adhere to the :ref:`core developer guide <core-dev>`.

 New core developers can be nominated by any existing core developer.
 Once they have been nominated, there will be a vote by the current core developers.